top

 12”h x 8”w x 7”d

-Solid maple
+Solid maple block and pegs

 For availability and pricing, please inquire at info@populararchitecture.com